shaker kitchen cabinets with natural wood tone

 1. Leather handles on your wooden drawers

-I understand that current interior trends lean towards thrifty but who in their right mind came up with THIS trend?
+I understand that current interior trends lean towards thriftiness, but who in their right mind came up with this trend?

 2. Terrazzo